-Two weathered headstones bolted together in the All Saints Church cemetery in Marlow, are poignant evidence of a tragic tale of a mysterious so-called ‘Spotted Boy’ sold to be put on show for the paying public to gawp at.
+Two weathered headstones bolted together in the All Saints Church cemetery in Marlow, are poignant evidence of a tragic tale of a mysterious so-called ‘Spotted Boy’ sold to be put on show for the paying public to gawp.

 Marlow is a town that keeps its stories close

 The reason the toddler was of interest to the showman?
 George suffered from a condition known today as Vitiligo.
 This a long-term skin condition is characterised by patches of the skin losing their pigment and becoming white.
-It is more noticeable in people of colour.
+It is more noticeable in people of colour; hence the ‘spotted boy’.

 Three murders and a ghost

-This immense booth, with the large stage in front, so brightly illuminated with variegated lamps, and pots of burning fat, is ‘Richardson’s,’ where you have a melodrama (with three murders and a ghost), a pantomime, a comic song, an overture, and some incidental music, all done in five-and-twenty minutes.
-The dwarfs are also objects of great curiosity, and as a dwarf, a giantess, a living skeleton, a wild Indian, ‘a young lady of singular beauty, with perfectly white hair and pink eyes,’ and two or three other natural curiosities, are usually exhibited together for the small charge of a penny, they attract very numerous audiences. ”
+This immense booth, with the large stage in front, is where you have a melodrama (with three murders and a ghost), a pantomime, a comic song, an overture, and some incidental music.
+The dwarfs, a giantess, a living skeleton, a wild Indian, a young lady with perfectly white hair and pink eyes, and two or three other natural curiosities, were usually exhibited for the small charge of a penny.
+This spectacle attracted very large, curious audiences.

 Richardson bought the boy to add to this travelling horror show, where he was advertised as ‘a fanciful child of nature, formed in her most playful mood’.
 He was exhibited during the intervals of plays and other entertainments, sometimes for upwards of 12 hours a day.
 Venues included the famous Bartholomew’s Fair in Smithfield, London.